lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 *  Attempts.
 It is a counter used to request a missing ACK, and in consequence to determine when an Abort is needed because there is a recurrent error, which maximal value is MAX_ACK_REQUEST.
-The default value of MAX_ACK_REQUESTS is not stated in this document, and it is expected to be defined in other documents (e.g. technology- specific profiles).
+The default value of MAX_ACK_REQUESTS is not stated in this document, and it is expected to be defined in other documents (e.g. technology-specific profiles).

 *  Bitmap.
 The bitmap is a sequence of bits to define the ACK for a given window.
 Each bit in the Bitmap identifies a fragment.
 It provides feedback on whether each fragment of the current window has been received or not.
 The right-most position on the bitmap is used to set the All-0 or All-1 FCN values which control the window state.
 Feedback for a fragment with the highest FCN value is set to the left-most position in the Bitmap.
 In the Bitmap a bit set to 1 indicates that the corresponding FCN fragment has been correctly sent and received.
-However, when all the fragments have been correctly received, the receiver sends only the content until a byte boundary or until the byte boundary of the first error carried on the bitmap.
+However, the sending format of the bitmap will be truncated until a byte boundary where the last error is given.
+When all the fragments have been correctly received, the receiver sends only the content until a byte boundary for the header fragment or until the byte boundary of the first error carried on the bitmap.

 *  Abort.
 When the receiver needs to abort the transmission, it uses the ACK Abort format packet with all the bits set to 1 or the All-1 Abort format to trigger the end of the transmission.